-My House Oatlands (MHO) supports three boys with autism who live in a house at Oatlands in Sydney.
+My House Oatlands (MHO) supports two boys with autism who live in a house at Oatlands in Sydney.

 Some of the advantages MHO has experienced with their family governed housing model are:

 • Employment of own staff which provides consistency and fosters the development of a family unit,

 • Parental control of recreation activities and community access,

 • Every boy has a tailored program including OT, Speech Pathology, Music Therapists etc., and

 • Flexible service arrangements.
 MHO currently has one boy living fulltime, one boy 5 days a week and the other 4 days a week.

 The boys have made significant improvements during their time at MHO, in particular with their independence skills.
 They participate in the general running of the home such as cooking, gardening, cutting the lawns, hanging out the washing and much more.